Gulf fritillary: Description

 In its adult form, the gulf fritillary is a medium-sized butterfly that has extended forewings and a wingspan range of 6.5 to 9.5 cm.
 This butterfly exhibits sexual dimorphism as females are typically distinctively larger in size than males.
 The underside of the wings is brown and speckled with silvery white dots.
 In contrast, the top surface layer of the wings is deep orange in color with black streaks running across.
 In addition to the size difference between the two sexes, females are usually darker in color and are more marked with black streaks as compared to the males.

 Geographic range

-Gulf fritillaries are found primarily in the southern parts of the U.S., such as many regions of Texas and Florida.
-However, this butterfly’s range can extend from the southern U.S. into parts of Mexico and Central America and sometimes as far as parts of South America.
+Gulf fritillaries are found primarily in the southern parts of the contiguous United States, from Florida and Georgia to Texas and California.
+However, this butterfly’s range can extend from the Southern United States into parts of Mexico and Central America and sometimes as far as parts of South America.
 They are also found in Hawaii.
-They have become increasingly common in California’s Central Valley since 2010.